ayrbox/orion/README.md

 3. Send Email and/or Mobile Notification to register donor about any new blood donation program.

-4. Algorithem to suggest the search can be implemnted if particular blood is not available in particular area. (e.g Blood is available Pulchowk if the people is searching in Kathmandu).
+4. Algorithm to suggest the search can be implemnted if particular blood is not available in particular area. (e.g Blood is available Pulchowk if the people is searching in Kathmandu).